xkollar/starcrack/README.md

 ~~~~

 This is a sample XML file, and you see there is a character set.
 If you
-want, you can modify this file and when you start RarCrack again the
+want, you can modify this file and when you start RarCrack! again the
 program will be use new variables.
 Warning: Take care when you changing
 this file, make sure the current password don't have characters outside
 the abc[character set]!